ryan-mcclue/unsw/scif1004/free-form.md

-Scientists, akin to everyone else, are human and susceptible to making mistakes.
-When watching films, it's beneficial to bear in mind that while the scientific content might be accurate, the speed of discoveries is often exaggerated, the lifestyle of the scientist is glamorized, and the reverence for scientists is often overly emphasized.

 It's important to understand that Real world science often involves persistent challenges, setbacks, moments of uncertainty and long time scales.
 Scientists are humans like the rest of us and make mistakes.